kuku9-net/teiho/content/_index.en.md

 When institutions and technology allow for proper redistribution to "make a better society," domination is smoothed out and structures are stabilized.
 Stabilization of the structure allows the structure to be maintained even as disparities widen.

+In addition, according to "system justification theory" by social psychologist John T. Jost, people have a desire to justify the system because they dislike instability and disorder.
+Therefore, it has been confirmed that even those who are in inferior positions in the structure tend to blame the inferior individuals rather than the structure.
+This psychology causes people to voluntarily enslave themselves to the structure.

 # 革命→移行
 {{< center next-order.webp >}}